Bartlesville Radio » News » Bartlesville to Host Major Police Seminar in September

 --------------------------------------------------

-Chief Roles said anything from officer wellness to the current political climate of policing during the event.
+Chief Roles said anything from officer wellness to the current political climate of policing will be discussed during the event.
 He said they want to provide the tools that are needed to create successful officers, police departments and communities.

 Oklahoma police officers will receive 12 hours CLEET credit for attending.
 Admission is free to police officers by registration is required.
 To register, click here.